beerdecoded/Beer_ITS_analysis/README.md

 ## Content of the repository

--	Preliminary analysis of the FASTQ files for 39 Beers The scripts that were used on the 	cluster: 	mapping_Beer_to_ITS.sh and BEER_DeCoded_ITS_count.sh
+-	Sup_Data folder: Preliminary analysis of the FASTQ files for 39 Beers
+-	Code folder:
+		The scripts that were used on the 	cluster:
+			-	mapping_Beer_to_ITS.sh
+			-	BEER_DeCoded_ITS_count.sh
--	R statistical analysis of the preprocessed results: Beer_seq.R
+		R statistical analysis of the preprocessed results: 	-

+			-	BEER_DeCoded_ITS_count.sh
+			-	Metagenomic_data_preparation.py
+			-	oneCodex_output_viz.R
+			-	Beer_seq.R

--	Preprocessed results: BeerDecoded_seq_res_clean.csv or xlsx
+-	Preprocessed results:
+		.
+BeerDecoded_seq_res_clean.csv or xlsx

--	Beer metadata
+-	Sup_Data folder: Beer metadata
--	Plots
+-	figure folder: Plots

 ## Raw Data

-the raw data of our ITS sequencing of the 39 beers will be accessible on the SRA database bioproject  ID PRJNA388541
+the raw data of our ITS sequencing of the 39 beers will be accessible on the SRA database bioproject [ID PRJNA388541](https://www.ncbi.nlm.nih.gov/bioproject/388541)